webmachinelearning/webnn/mltensor-explainer.md

 ### Device Affinity and Relationship to a `GPUDevice`

-The user agent decides where the memory backing an `MLTensor` is allocated.
-The WebNN API allows the developer to provide hints - primarily via `MLTensorUsageFlags` - but these are not binding.
+The WebNN API requires the developer to declare how an `MLTensor` will be used (via `MLTensorUsageFlags`), which the user agent may use as a hint in deciding where to allocate the memory backing an `MLTensor`.
+Where the memory is ultimately allocated is up to the user agent.

 For example [an `MLContext` may be created with a `GPUDevice`](https://www.w3.org/TR/webnn/#dom-ml-createcontext-gpudevice), and creating an `MLTensor` from this context with the `MLTensorUsage.WEBGPU_INTEROP` flag expresses a clear intention to share the tensor with the given `GPUDevice`.
 However, there is no guarantee that sharing this tensor with WebGPU will be zero-copy.